VDBWRAIR/ngs_mapper/doc/source/config.rst

         #> trim_reads.py -q 5 /path/to/my/input.fastq

-This process works pretty slick until you notice that there is no way to easily tell :py:mod:`runsample.py <miseqpipeline.runsample>` to specify that same value.
+This process works pretty slick until you notice that there is no way to easily tell :py:mod:`runsample.py <ngs_mapper.runsample>` to specify that same value.
 With the version 1.0 release of the pipeline there is now a config file that you can edit and change the Default value any script will use.

-Example running :py:mod:`runsample.py <miseqpipeline.runsample>` using config.yaml
+Example running :py:mod:`runsample.py <ngs_mapper.runsample>` using config.yaml
 ----------------------------------------------------------------------------------

 #.
 First we need to get a config file to work with